-08.6 SUSTAINABLE DEVELOPMENTS
+08.5 SUSTAINABLE BUILDINGS

-To mitigate emissions that worsen climate change it is essential that all developments must now seek to minimise their energy use and, where practicable, adopt locally produced renewable energy to meet their needs.
+To mitigate emissions that worsen climate change it is essential that buildings minimise energy use and maximise energy efficiency and the production and use of renewable energy to meet their needs.

-All new developments should seek to reduce their carbon footprint both in construction and in occupation through the careful selection of materials, and construction methodology They should also be minimising their energy use and maximise the proportion of energy used from on site or locally produced renewable energy sources.

-The substantial refurbishment and upgrade of existing buildings is encouraged where possible to retain existing embodied carbon.
-Any replacement development should also set out to consume significantly less energy than the development it replaces.

-To enable us to make meaningful steps in the right direction, in all cases a developer should be encouraged to go beyond the minimum requirements of the Building Regulations and should aim to:-
+All new development must minimise its energy use and maximise the proportion of energy used from renewable sources.
+The substantial refurbishment of existing buildings is also encouraged to do so.
+In all cases developers should seem to go beyond the minimum requirements of the Building Regulations a. demonstrate that it has taken all reasonable steps to minimise energy use and maximise energy efficiency:

+Any replacement development should consume significantly less non-renewable energy than the development it replaces and should:

-- demonstrate that it has taken all reasonable steps to minimise energy use and maximise energy efficiency; - demonstrate that systems have been designed to operate at optimum efficiency; - maximise the proportion of renewable energy generated on-site; - facilitate the maximum use of renewable energy from locally produced off-site sources where available; and - be future-proofed where practical.
+b. demonstrate that systems have been designed to operate at optimum efficiency;

+c. facilitate the reduced use of unregulated energy on-site where technically feasible and commercially viable;

+d. maximise the proportion of renewable energy generated on-site;

+e. facilitate the maximum use of renewable energy from off-site sources for example by the provision of space for battery storage;

+and

+f. be future-proofed where practical.

-Developments should be encouraged to prioritise low carbon energy sources over other forms of fossil fuel based energy or those that can have adverse impacts on air quality.
+Development seeking to comply with these sustainability standards is encouraged to maximise electricity usage over other forms of energy generation that can have adverse impacts on air quality.

-08.7 SUSTAINABLE TRANSPORT
+08.6 SUSTAINABLE TRANSPORT

-Tatsfield is located in a semi-rural setting with limited access to forms of public transport.
+Tatsfield is located in a semi-rural setting with limited access to public transport modes.
 This is demonstrated by the increased use of the private car for medium to long journeys compared to more urban settings.